Dr. John M. Hanchar

 - The crust and mantle evolution of the Adamello intrusive complex, northern Italy.
 This project involves whole rock major and trace elements and Hf isotopes and in situ U/Pb and Hf in zircon.

 - The geochemistry of the Popes Hill rare earth element deposit in Labrador.
 This study involves characterizing the minerals present and the distribution of rare earth elements, and other chemical elements of interest, and the geochemical evolution of the deposit.

-- Applications of cathodoluminescence and Raman spectroscopy and imaging, and back-scattered electron imaging, to problems in mineralogy, petrology, geochemistry, and materials science.
+4. Applications of cathodoluminescence and Raman spectroscopy and imaging, and back-scattered electron imaging, and EPMA X-ray mapping, and MLA (Mineral Liberation Analyzer) to problems in mineralogy, petrology, geochemistry, and materials science.